 What are the steps to resolve the error ‘421 service not available’ in case of ftp?

-Hello, in this article we cover several possible steps and solutions if you are finding `421 service not available` when attempting to connect to your server via FTP.
+Hello, in this article we’ll cover several possible steps and solutions for resolving an error “421 service not available” when attempting to connect to your server via FTP.
 This article may also be helpful if you are finding other similar problems or issues when attempting to establish a successful connection while using your FTP client from your local workstation.

 This article applies to systems running CentOS or linux distributions.

-If you are attepting to connect with your server hostname or domain, it is worth ruling out a possible DNS or resolution issue.
-To accomplish this, the easiest way is to simply use your servers IP address instead of the hostname or domain.
+If you are attempting to connect with your server hostname or domain, it is worth ruling out a possible DNS or resolution issue.
+To accomplish this, the easiest way is to simply use your server’s IP address instead of the hostname or domain.

 Step 2) Try SFTP

-If you are still finding an issue when attempting with IP directly, we would recommend trying SFTP protocol and changing port connecting with to match your servers SSH port.
+If you are still finding an issue when attempting to connect with your IP directly, we would recommend trying SFTP protocol and changing the connecting port to match your servers SSH port.
 By default this can be 22 but on many systems this can be different in order to enhance security and prevent common brute force attempts.
 If you want to connect to your server with root user and not a secondary or FTP user, some systems require the use of SFTP – this is a more secure protocol and we recommend consider using SFTP whenever possible for best practice.

-If you wish to learn more about further enhancing system security, check out some of our other enhancements we offer: https://www.hivelocity.net/enhancements/ddos-protection/
+If you wish to learn more about further enhancing system security, check out some of our other enhancements we offer, including DDOS protection.

-If you are running a cPanel system, the two likely places you would need to allow your IP address in order to allow yourself access to the system, you can allow your IP from your WHM panel.
+If you are running a cPanel system, there are two likely places you would need to allow your IP address in order to allow yourself access to the system.
+Allowing your IP can be done from within your WHM panel.

-First, gather your workstation IP from URL here, this is what you will use to replace YourIPAddress in below items:
+First, gather your workstation IP using our free IP address checking tool.
+This is what you will use to replace “YourIPAddress” in the items below.

-You can access your WHM panel one of two ways:
+Next, you’ll need to access your WHM panel.
+This can be done in one of two ways:

-Once in your WHM panel, you can allow in both locations:
+Once in your WHM panel, you’ll want to allow your IP in both of the following locations: